Student Organizations

 Chem-E Car

-Chem-E-Car is a club that creates a shoe boxed sized car that runs and stops on chemical reactions.
+Chem-E-Car is a club that creates a shoe-box-sized car that runs and stops on chemical reactions.
 We travel and compete yearly in regional competitions held by AIChE.
-At the competition, we compete against other schools to see who’s car can get closest to a certain distance in a certain amount of time.
+At the competition, we compete against other schools to see whose car can get closest to a certain distance in a certain amount of time.
 There is also a poster presentation part of the competition, where the team will have to present a poster about the car to academic professionals.
-We hold meetings every week where we go into lab to design and optimize chemical reactions that will power the car.
+We hold meetings every week where we go into the lab to design and optimize chemical reactions that will power the car.
 We have subgroups within the club that work on different components of the car, for example, the clock, battery, and Arduino groups.

 Advisor: Joshua Enszer